smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOAllowVPNPeerCaching-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies whether the device is allowed to participate in Peer Caching while connected via VPN to the domain network.
-This means the device can download from or upload to other domain network devices, either on VPN or on the corporate domain network.
+Specifies whether the device, with an active VPN connection, is allowed to participate in P2P or not.
 <!-- DOAllowVPNPeerCaching-Description-End -->

 <!-- DOAllowVPNPeerCaching-Editable-Begin -->